AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 **Tip:** There is duplication detection for students added, if the command result shows warnings such as the one below:

-`Warning: It is likely that this person already exists in the address book.
+`Warning: It is likely that this student already exists in the JCRoster+ student list.
 We will add anyways, but please double check.
 You may want to use the edit command or delete command instead.`

 This means that the student you are trying to add (maybe) already exists in the JCRoster+.<br>
 Please check the list of students to see if the student you are trying to add already exists.
 If it does, you can use the `edit` command to edit the student instead of adding a new one.